HIRO-group/HIRO_Panda_TRAC_IK/README.md

 # Franka Panda TracIK Inverse Kinematics Solver

 The Franka Panda Inverse Kinematics Solver Package is a ROS package developed in HIRO Lab at CU Boulder.
 Users, when running the package, publish to a topic with a `geometry_msgs/Pose` message.
 Trac_IK, an IK solver with a solve rate of 99.88% for the Franka Emika Panda, is used to compute the 7 resulting joint angles for the arm.
 From there, the user can specify the trajectory method in which the robot moves from one position to another.
+Additionally, there is an accompanying Jupyter Notebook (`src/splines.ipynb`) for Catmull-Rom Splines, which is the best trajectory method for the Panda in this repo.

 ## Installation, Building, and Usage